nmrenyi/nmrenyi/README.md

 My research interest includes **recommendation system**, information retrieval, deep learning, machine learning and **ALL THAT CAN BENEFIT HUMAN RACE, especially our next generation, our children.**

-Feel free to contact me by renyi1006 AT gmail.com.
-I'm always open to interesting conversations and collaboration.
+Feel free to contact me by [email](mailto:renyi1006@gmail.com).
+I'm always open to conversations and collaboration.
 After all, besides research and technology, there stands a more colourful world for us to **EXPLORE**!

 <!-- Some of my Github statistics are listed below. -->
 <!--